wmde/wikibase-release-pipeline/development/images/wikibase/README.md

 ### Version reporting

 The bundled Wikibase Suite extension adds entries to the `Special:Version` page under the “Installed software” section.
-It reports the version of this image and, when available, the deploy version.
+It reports the Wikibase image version and, when applicable, the WBS release and tools versions.

 The same values are also exposed through the Action API metadata endpoint: `/w/api.php?action=query&meta=wikibasesuite&wbsprop=versions&format=json`